ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_slam.md

 #### Launch files

+This package provides a main launch file named `diffbot_slam.launch` which accepts an argument `slam_method`.
+Depending on its value, different launch files will be included that execute the specified SLAM algorithm using its configuration in the `config` folder.

 As mentioned above, every ROS slam package requries messages from the laser-range finder topic.
 Usually this topic is named `/scan`.
 To distinguish possible multiple lidars, the topic of DiffBot resides in its namespace `/diffbot/scan`.
 Therefore, its necessary to remap the `/scan` topic to `/diffbot/scan`.
 The following shows how this was done for the `gmapping` launch file.